 The Minor in Music is also offered and requires 18 credit hours of course work.

 For information about specific courses offered, please see our Academic Catalogue.

 Wesleyan's music majors have interned with a number of community organizations such as Macon Symphony Orchestra, the Macon Arts Alliance, and Central Georgia Opera Guild.
 Several churches in the area offer internships.
 Music students have also completed internships in other localities such as Atlanta and Washington, D.C.

 Auditions and Scholarships

-An audition is required of all students wishing to major in music; all students will be considered for music scholarship at the time of audition.
+An audition is required of all students interested in pursuing a music scholarship.
+Scholarships are available for both music majors and music minors.
 Please contact the chair of the Music Department or the Office of Admissions to schedule an audition.

-Music Audition dates are: November 10, 2012; January, 26, 2013, February 9, 2013, and March 24, 2013.
+Music Audition dates are: January 23, 2016, February 20, 2016, and March 19, 2016.
 While it is preferable that a student audition on campus during these publicized dates, the music faculty is willing to consider auditions at another time convenient for the student or submitted on CD or DVD.
-Click here for tips on how to have a successful music audition.
+Click here for the requirements for the audition process.

-Scholarships in music are available for both music majors and music minors and include: The most prestigious of the music scholarships available is the Lane Scholarship; the Music department can name one Lane Scholars each year.
+The most prestigious of the music scholarships available is the Lane Scholarship; the Music department can name one Lane Scholar each year.
 Candidates for this scholarship must possess high academic credentials and demonstrate a high aptitude for achievement in music.
 Interested candidates should contact Wesleyan's Office of Admission for more information about this and other scholarship opportunities.
 Other prominent music scholarships include the Heyward, Boyce, and Forschler scholarships.
 Request more information!

 Candidates for music scholarships may also be candidates for other academic or leadership scholarships.